dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

     in λ(c : C) → c (F C) fmapBuild
 ```

+A rigorous proof that `unroll` and `build` are inverse functions is shown in the
+paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt), which is beyond the scope of this tutorial.
+Let
-A rigorous proof that `unroll` and `build` are inverse functions is shown in the paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) and is beyond the scope of this tutorial.
-Let us just remark that because we have these functions, the types `C` and `F C` are equivalent (isomorphic).
-Any data of type `C` can be mapped into data of type `F C` and back, without loss of information.
+us just remark that because we have those functions, the types `C` and `F C` are equivalent (isomorphic) to each other.
+Any data of type `C` can be mapped into
+data of
+type `F C` and back, without loss of information.
 In that sense, the type `C` satisfies the "type equation" `C = F C`.
-This is one way of defining rigorously the meaning of recursive types that one writes in Haskell as `data T = F T`.
+This is one way of defining rigorously
+the meaning of recursive types written in Haskell as `data T = F T`.

 The second step is to apply `unroll` to the value on which we need to use pattern matching.
-The result will be a value of type `F C`, which will be typically a union type.
+The result will be a value of type `F C`, which will be typically a
+union type.
 Then we can use ordinary pattern matching on values of that type.

 This technique allows us to translate `isSingleLeaf` and `headMaybe` to Dhall.

 For `C = TreeInt`, the type `F C` is the union type `< Leaf: Integer | Branch : { left : TreeInt, right : TreeInt } >`.
-The function `isSingleLeaf` is implemented via pattern matching on that type:
+The function `isSingleLeaf` is
+implemented via pattern matching on that type:

 ```dhall
 let F = λ(r : Type) → < Leaf: Integer | Branch : { left : r, right : r } >